EricMFischer/karatsuba-multiplication/README.md

 Gauss's trick involves computing the middle term *ad + bc* not by finding the terms invidividually, but by finding the product of *(a + b)(c + d)*, which equals *ac + ad + bc + bd*, and then subtracting *ac* and *bd*, which we have to solve for separately anyways.
 The steps for Karatsuba's Multiplication algorithm can be summarized as follows:

-* Recursively compute ac
+* Recursively compute *ac*
-* Recursively compute bd
+* Recursively compute *bd*
 * Recursively compute *(a + b)(c + d) = ac + ad + bc + bd*

 ## Motivation

-The motivation for recreating this algorithm is to realize the ingenuity of Gauss's trick which reduced the number of necessary multiplication operations in the algorithm from 4 to 3, leading to one of the more efficient multiplication algorithms used today.
+The motivation for recreating this algorithm is to realize the ingenuity of Gauss's trick which reduced the number of necessary multiplication operations in the algorithm from 4 to 3, leading to one of the more efficient multiplication algorithms.

 ## Acknowledgements